Triquanta/drupal-project/README.md

 Although composer is not meant for handling non-php packages, we can use it to manage external Javascript libraries.
-But note that it is a bit more elaborate to setup.
+But note that it is a bit more elaborate to set up.

 This template can handle packages of the type `drupal-library` and will place the packages in `docroot/libraries`, because for most contrib modules this is one of the folders that will be searched.
 A sub-folder `contrib` is often not supported, so we also don't use it.

-To add a library you need to insert a new `package` definition under `reposities` in your composer.json file.
+To add a library you need to insert a new `package` definition under `repositories` in your composer.json file.

 ```json